So, how long does stroke recovery take?

 Some important things to read up on are:

-- How the plateau effect does not exist
+- Why the plateau effect does not exist — so never give up!

-- How the nocebo effect is undermining your recovery
+- How the nocebo effect might be holding you back

 - How to achieve a full recovery after stroke

-Those articles explain the crux of why we’re so confident in your recovery.
+Those articles explain why we’re so confident in your recovery.

 How long has your recovery been progressing?
 Does it match up with these patterns we’ve found?
 Leave us a comment in the section below and we’ll be sure to get back to you!